yalawar-siddu/quiz/Readme.txt

    ------------------------------------------------------------------------------
    You would see output something like below

-   LongestCompundWord:  ethylenediaminetetaminetetettetraacetates
+   LongestCompundWord:  ethylenediaminetetraacetates

-   Length:  41
+   Length:  28

-   lcwSubWords are:   et hyle ne di am in et et ami ne te tet tetra acetates
+   lcwSubWords are:   et hyle ne di ami ne tetra acetates

    Total Time taken 1.9571119s
    ------------------------------------------------------------------------------